open-switch/opx-base-model/README.md

 From a CPS perspective, you can use the key `dell-base-if-cmn/if/interfaces/interface`.

-It also states that to do a query of lags, you need to specify the `ietf` interface type.
+It also states that to do a query of LAG interfaces, you need to specify the `ietf` interface type.

 Using the `cps_get_oid.py` script you would use: